isomerpages/sportsg-corp/media-centre/media-release/_posts/2015-09-25-post-SportSG to regulate its Sports Centres Operations to the prevailing haze condition.md

 Reducing outdoor activities and physical exertion can help limit the ill effects from haze exposure.
 Persons who are not feeling well, especially the elderly and children, and those with chronic heart or lung conditions, should seek medical attention.

-For the latest information on Haze, please visit:<br>
+For the latest information on Haze, please visit:
 [http://www.haze.gov.sg](http://www.haze.gov.sg/)